rushilchittora/What-s-the-T/README.md

 ```
 # ✨ Credit

-- Built by Rakshit Singh
+- Built by Rushil Chittora and Team
 - Lucide Icons by Lucide